Move-minimizing puzzles and diamond-colored modular/distributive lattices

-\begin{Remarks} \begin{enumerate} \item[(1)] The phrase ``{\em God's algorithm}'' is sometimes used in connection with move-minimizing puzzles modelled using Cayley graphs of related groups, perhaps most famously in connection with Rubik's Cube (see for example \cite{Joyner}).
-This phrase refers to an algorithm that minimizes the number of moves between two configurations of the puzzle, and ``{\em God's number}'' is the the largest of all such move-minimizing numbers.
-In a similar sense, then, the preceding theorem determines God's number and God's algorithm for a move-minimizing puzzle between two specified objects whenever the puzzle digraph $\mathcal{G}$ is the order diagram for a diamond-colored distributive lattice $L$.
-Specifically, part (2) of Theorem~\ref{t:MoveMinGame} says that God's number is the length of $L$, and part (4) of Theorem~\ref{t:MoveMinGame} prescribes God's algorithm. \item[(2)] For modular lattices, we believe the results of the preceding theorem can be sharpened using Markowsky's theory of a poset of irreducibles for general lattices, see for example \cite{Markowsky}. \item[(3)] At first glance, it may seem unlikely that any interesting puzzles could be modeled using diamond-colored modular/distributive lattices.
-Herein, we will showcase some move-minimizing puzzles that we believe serve as nice illustrations of this approach.
-Furthermore, we will explore some of the many enumerative and algebraic contexts within which our move-minimizing puzzle digraphs seem naturally to occur. \item[(4)] Theorem~\ref{t:MoveMinGame} suggests a method for designing move-minimizing puzzles.
+\begin{enumerate} \item[(1)] The phrase `{\em God's algorithm}' is sometimes used in connection with move-minimizing puzzles that are modelled using Cayley graphs of related groups, perhaps most famously in connection with Rubik's Cube (see for example \cite{Joyner}).
+This phrase refers to an algorithm that minimizes the number of moves between two configurations of the puzzle, and `{\em God's number}' is the largest of all such move-minimizing numbers.
+In a similar sense, then, the preceding theorem determines God's number and God's algorithm for a move-minimizing puzzle between two specified objects whenever the puzzle digraph $\mathcal{G}$ is the covering digraph for a diamond-colored distributive lattice $L$.
+Specifically, part (1a) of \MoveMinGameTheorem\ says that God's number is the length of $L$, and part (1b) of \MoveMinGameTheorem\ prescribes God's algorithm. \item[(2)] For modular lattices, we believe the results of the preceding theorem can be sharpened using Markowsky's theory of a poset of irreducibles for general lattices, see for example \cite{Markowsky}. \item[(3)] At first glance, it may seem unlikely that any interesting puzzles could be modeled using diamond-colored modular/distributive lattices.
+In the next two sections, we present some move-minimizing puzzles that we believe serve as nice illustrations of this approach.
+We will explore, here and in subsequent papers, some of the many enumerative and algebraic contexts within which our move-minimizing puzzle digraphs seem naturally to occur. \item[(4)] \MoveMinGameTheorem\ suggests a method for designing move-minimizing puzzles.
 Starting with a vertex-colored poset (or family of posets, if a puzzle is to be developed in a more generic way), one can try to devise an alternative coordinatization of the order ideals in such a way that the covering relations between order ideals in the associated diamond-colored distributive lattice have interesting, curious, and/or diversional descriptions in terms of these alternative coordinates.
-The move-minimizing puzzle one thusly obtains would use these alternative coordinates for order ideals as the set of objects and use some version of the (colored) covering relations as the set of moves. \end{enumerate} \end{Remarks}
+The move-minimizing puzzle one thusly obtains would use these alternative coordinates for order ideals as the set of objects and use some version of the (colored) covering relations as the set of moves. \item[(5)] A note on notation: The names of the bijections presented in the remaining sections of the paper are given in a script-style font ({\tt {$\backslash$}mathscr$\{\cdot\}$} in {\tt LaTeX}), viz.\ $\mathscr{B}$ in the context of the Mixedmiddleswitch Puzzle and $\mathscr{M}$ for our recreational example in Section~\Closing.
+A typographical variation of `x' is used as the input variable for these functions (e.g.\ $\myspecialchar{x}$ for set-like coordinates, $x$ for a binary sequence, $\myx$ for a partition, $X$ for a columnar tableau, etc), and similar variations on `y' denote function output.
+Similar typographical variations of `s' and `t' are used to denote generic lattice elements in various coordinatizations.
+A calligraphic-style font ({\tt {$\backslash$}mathcal$\{\cdot\}$} in {\tt LaTeX}) together with the integer index $n$ is used to denote sets of objects in various coordinates, viz.\ $\mathcal{Z}(n)$ and $\mathcal{B}(n)$ in the context of the Mixedmiddleswitch Puzzle, and $\mathcal{M}(n)$ and $\mathcal{C}(n)$ for our recreational puzzle in Section~\Closing. \end{enumerate}